 Total Money Spent: $25 – $50 an image

 While there are many professional photographers, only a few excel in jewelry photography.
-Those who excel in jewelry photography either charge by the hour or by per image.
-For most cases, a decent jewelry photographer will charge anywhere from $25 – $50 an image.
+Those who excel in jewelry photography either charge by the hour or per image.
+In most cases, a decent jewelry photographer will charge anywhere from $25 – $50 an image.
 For a very high-end photographer, they could charge $600/hour!

 However, many jewelers forget that a photography session requires your store to be turned into a makeshift studio for a few days, or your stock to be shipped to the photographer’s premises.
-Having a day where your business is effectively out of business is a huge cost.
+Having a day when your business is effectively out of business is a huge cost.
 There is also the risk of damaged or stolen goods when shipping to and from the premises.

 So how much has photography cost your jewelry business?